 Test private and intranet apps using cloud-based load testing

-The Cloud-based Load Testing (CLT) service can be used for performance and scale testing of an app by generating load from Azure.
+The Cloud-based Load Testing (CLT) service can be used for performance and scale load testing of an app by generating load from Azure.
 This type of load generation can only access and generate load on an Internet-located or publicly accessible app.
 However, you may want to load test an app which is not publicly accessible, perhaps to:

 Consider the following decision tree that shows six possible scenarios.
 This topic discusses only scenarios 3 and 4.

 - The default case; CLT auto-provisions agents.
 This is the default scenario for load testing using CLT when the app has a publicly-available endpoint.
 The load testing service automatically provisions load agents (in Azure) to simulate the user load.
 For more details, see Run URL-based load tests with VSTS.